APIs & Integration Strategy

 • Apache Camel

-It is important to remember that if you can use this platform to run your microservices that are not only those that enable the integration with legacies, it could be your official microservice execution platform.
+It is important to remember that if you can use this platform to run your microservices, it is not only those that enable the integration with legacies.
+A comprehensive API Management Platform can serve as your official microservice execution platform.

 Microservices and API Management Platforms

-After the Microservices are running correctly, the APIs that expose the Microservices must be well managed and some of the essential features for that, that most platforms of this type offer are:
+After the Microservices are running correctly, the APIs that expose the Microservices must be well managed, and some of the essential features that most platforms of this type offer are:

-• Access Control: API consumers must be under their control and, thus, one should use market standards such as OAuth 2.0 or JSON Web Tokens.
+• Access Control: API consumers must be authorized users, and thus, one should use market standards such as OAuth 2.0 or JSON Web Tokens.

-• Monitoring and Tracking: one should manage to monitor all the types of requests made on their platform; in addition, one ought to have a powerful log mechanism to find the errors that occur in their API.
+• Monitoring and Tracking: one should engage in API monitoring for all types of requests made on their platform; in addition, one should have a powerful log mechanism to find the errors in their API.

-All the above capabilities are common in an API Gateway solution, but some other crucial features for the complete management of its APIs are:
+All the above capabilities are expected in an API Integration Platform, but some other crucial features for the complete management of its APIs are:

-• Caching: it should be able to avoid unnecessary requests in one's API, offering a much better latency for one's requests, saving even the cost of one's backend infrastructure.
+• Caching: it should avoid unnecessary requests in one's API, offering a much better latency for one's requests, saving even the cost of one's backend infrastructure.

-• Analytics: the use of the API monitored in real time is very important, both to monitor consumption and to offer insights on how to sell, monetize and use API in the best way.
+• Analytics: using the API monitored in real-time is very important, both to monitor consumption and to offer insights on how to sell, monetize, and use API in the best way.

-As mentioned above, some API Management Platforms offer full integration with the microservices execution platform.
-This type of functionality offers a total management of all the parts of the solution, not requiring a separate infrastructure.
+As mentioned, some API management platforms fully integrate the microservices execution platform.
+This type of functionality offers a total management of all the solution parts, not requiring a separate infrastructure.
 In that way, its architecture will be as shown in the figure below:

 Arquitetura Microserviços e APIs